Optimal Auction Design with Contingent Payments and Costly Verification: Introduction

+In our mechanism design approach, we do not impose symmetry or efficiency constraints. \cite{inostroza2022screening} also adopt a mechanism-design approach with contingent payments, but in a setting with a single agent and public cash flows.
+In their optimal mechanism, as in \cite{demarzo2005bidding}, the payment received by the principal takes the form of a call option, which is flat and then linearly increasing in the income generated by the asset.\footnote{ \cite{inostroza2022screening} analyze the security received by the agent.
+This security is a debt contract.
+The payment received by the principal is therefore a call option.} By contrast, in our optimal mechanism with costly auditing, the payment to the principal is linearly increasing up to the royalty cap and then flat. \cref{sec:comparison} provides a more detailed comparison of our results with those in \cite{demarzo2005bidding} and \cite{inostroza2022screening}.

+Several papers analyze optimal contingent-payment auctions under parametric restrictions on the form of the payments.
+In \cite{bernhardt2020costly}, payments are required to be in the form of cash plus a linear royalty at a fixed (exogenous) rate.
+In the setting of a takeover auction, \cite{liu2016optimal} considers equity auctions, in which each bidder's payment is an (endogenous) equity share. \cite{liu2021rent} allow for cash plus equity, and show that full extraction is possible.
+In all of these papers on security-bid auctions, the uninformed party designs the securities.
+By contrast, the finance literature on security design, beginning with \citet{nachman1994optimal}, typically assumes that the issuer has private information.\footnote{A recent exception is \citet{gershkov2023optimal}, who study optimal security design with informed, risk-averse investors.}

-We model auditing as costly state verification, which was introduced by \cite{townsend1979optimal}.
+We model auditing as costly state verification, following \cite{townsend1979optimal}.
 In models of lending to a single agent, \cite{townsend1979optimal}, \cite{diamond1984financial}, and \cite{gale1985incentive} show that it is optimal for the principal to offer a debt contract in which verification is performed only in the case of default.
 In those models, the agent has no private information prior to contracting.
 Our paper shows that the optimality of debt contracts extends to a costly verification setting with sequential screening.
 Moreover, we establish this optimality using the Myersonian approach.

 There are also models of costly state verification with static screening, but they focus on different issues. \cite{border1987samurai} characterize optimal tax enforcement with costly auditing.
-In their optimal mechanism, taxes are monotonically increasing and auditing is monotonically decreasing, as a function of reported wealth.
-After auditing, the agent is offered a rebate if his report is revealed to have been truthful. \cite{ben2014optimal}, \cite{mylovanov2017optimal}, and \cite{li2020mechanism} study optimal mechanisms for allocating a good among agents, using costly verification but no transfers.
-After verification, the principal can impose a limited punishment on an agent.
-Unlike a transfer, this punishment does not benefit the principal.
+In their optimal mechanism, taxes are monotonically increasing and auditing is monotonically decreasing as a function of reported wealth.
+After auditing, the agent is offered a rebate if his report is revealed to be truthful. \cite{ben2014optimal}, \cite{mylovanov2017optimal}, and \cite{li2020mechanism} study optimal mechanisms for allocating a good among agents, using costly verification but no transfers.
+After verification, the principal can impose a limited punishment.
+This punishment, unlike a transfer, does not benefit the principal.